Change Started

 Energy

-Around 30-40% of energy will be sourced from renewable sources – biomass energy is being purchased directly from a plant in Kawasaki City, and solar power is brought from Fukushima.
+Around 30-40% of energy will be sourced from renewable sources – biomass energy is being purchased directly from a plant in Kawasaki City, and solar power is being brought from Fukushima.

 For the venues that cannot procure renewable electricity, green power certificates will be used to convert their non-renewable electricity into renewable electricity.